Notice: You are viewing an unstyled version of this page. Are you using a very old browser? If so, please consider upgrading

 MAMA

-1-2% of women are affected by inflammatory arthritis such as rheumatoid arthritis, psoriatic arthritis, axial spondyloarthropathy or juvenile idiopathic arthritis.
+1–2% of women are affected by inflammatory arthritis such as rheumatoid arthritis, psoriatic arthritis, axial spondyloarthritis or juvenile idiopathic arthritis.
 Many are treated with new medications known as 'biologics'.
 More women with inflammatory arthritis are considering starting a family, because treatment with biologics means they are more able to manage their arthritis.
 They may need to make difficult decisions around treatments during pregnancy.

 Uncontrolled arthritis can lead to worse outcomes in pregnancy, so managing arthritis well is very important.
 Biologics are often avoided during pregnancy because of limited understanding of how these drugs impact pregnancy or arthritis activity during this time.
-There are concerns about possible effects of these drugs on babies' immune systems, and some baby vaccinations are routinely delayed.
-Until recently, most women were advised that they should stop their biologic drugs during pregnancy and avoid these drugs in the second and third trimester; however, due to mounting evidence of their safety for mums and babies during pregnancy, very recent national guidance now states than women can stay on biologics throughout pregnancy.
-It is currently unknown whether there is any benefit to this strategy in terms of arthritis disease control.
-We also know that certain other medicines used to treat arthritis flares in pregnancy, such as steroids, can pose potential harm.
+There are concerns about possible effects of these drugs on infants' immune systems, and some infant vaccinations are routinely delayed.

 The MAMA trial will recruit 328 women in approximately 35 obstetric units with a maternal medicine service in the 16 Maternal Medicine Networks in England over a 4 year recruitment period.